 Our ranch is located on the Arizona Strip, which is the North West portion of Arizona separated from the rest of Arizona by the Grand Canyon.
-It is a very harsh land with it’s own unique beauty.
+It is a very harsh land with its own unique beauty.

 It is very remote and the roads can be a bit sketchy at times.
 We always have at least two spare tires in all of our trucks.
 Natural water sources are limited to a few natural springs.
 Ranchers have built ponds and wells, but overall it tends to be fairly desolate.
-We were lucky enough to have rain which made everything just a bit more beautiful and green then normal.
+We were lucky enough to have rain which made everything just a bit more beautiful and green than normal.

-This trip was intended as a vacation/family reunion, so beyond a few small projects we spend more of the time playing.
+This trip was intended as a vacation/family reunion, so beyond a few small projects, we spend more of the time playing.
 I thought you guys might be interested in seeing a piece of ranching life.
 I took over 1500 pictures in three days.
 I posted around 115 on Facebook and will highlight a few of my favorites on this blog post.

-I took this picture of my Dad as he was prepare to saddle CJ for the kids to ride.
+I took this picture of my Dad as he was preparing to saddle CJ for the kids to ride.
 My Grandpa came to work at Wildcat Ranch when my Dad was four years old.
 He has been a rancher since.
 My Dad is in his 60’s now and his hands have always fascinated me.
 I’ve watched him care for the horses and cattle with such gentleness and concern.
 He has such a respect for the land and always goes the extra mile to ensure our animals are well cared for.

 This is the inside of the old saddle shed.
 It is now more of a storage area for the older equipment that we just can’t part with.
 All of the newer stuff is in connex storage containers – they are a bit more weather proof.
-As a kid this little shed was stuffed full of saddles, horse blankets, bridles and ropes.
+As a kid, this little shed was stuffed full of saddles, horse blankets, bridles, and ropes.
 Before entering we always had to make a noise and check carefully for rattlesnakes.

 This is a view of the horse pasture.
 I love watching the horses run along the fence line to the water trough.
-As a kid my Grandpa was a bit of a horse nut and we would typically have 10-15 horses in the pasture.
+As a kid, my Grandpa was a bit of a horse nut and we would typically have 10-15 horses in the pasture.
 We’ve streamlined the operation a lot more and typically only have 5-7 horses.

 People always ask if I enjoy riding.
 It is kind of a trick question for a ranchers daughter.

 Riding just for the shear pleasure of riding isn’t something you do a lot as a rancher.
 When we ride it is for a specific purpose – we are moving cattle or checking fence lines.
-I love helping with the cattle drives, but sitting on a horse for 6-10 hours behind a bunch of slow moving cattle isn’t “fun”, it is work.
+I love helping with the cattle drives, but sitting on a horse for 6-10 hours behind a bunch of slowly moving cattle isn’t “fun”, it is work.
 I do love riding and there is an incredible sense of satisfaction that comes from working with animals.